hmiedema9/xm-labs-chef-server/README.md

 # Chef Server
 Whether you have five or five thousand servers, Chef lets you manage them all by turning infrastructure into code.
 Infrastructure described as code is flexible, versionable, human-readable, and testable.
-Check out the sweet video [here](media/mysweetvideo.mov).
+This guide instructs you how to implement an integration between xMatters and Chef Server at the Recipe level.

 # Pre-Requisites
 * Chef Recipe or Chef custom Event Handler.
 See the following Chef documentation for instructions on how to configure a custom Event Handler.
 [Chef Event Handler Help Docs](https://docs.chef.io/handlers.html)